Revised March 2019

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 18,950 persons were living with a diagnosed HIV infection in Louisiana—a rate of 493 infections per 100,000 persons.
-Of these, 19.1 percent1 of males and 19.2 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 19,492 persons were living with a diagnosed HIV infection in Louisiana—a rate of 504 cases per 100,000 persons.
+Of those, 18.3 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 18.9 percent were living with HIV attributed to IDU (AIDSVu).

 - Includes transmission to individuals with injection drug use as a risk factor.